prash-kr-meena/github-bot-rabbithole/README.md

 This project contains two GitHub bots designed for local development and testing:

 1. **Issue Bot**: Responds to issue comments with a greeting when triggered with the `/greet` command
-2. **PR Bot**: Automatically adds a comment to pull requests when they are opened
+2. **PR Bot**: Automatically adds code review comments to pull requests when they are opened

 ## Features